Skip to content

 spec:

-# nodeSelector: ## Configure this container to schedule to a specified node, provided the specified node has been tagged ##
+# nodeSelector: ## Configure this container to schedule to specified nodes, provided that the specified nodes are properly labeled ##

 # app01: influxdb